 tho’ fatter or worse

-(38 TO 39 by Gautam Nadkarni, Mumbai)
+(38 to 39 by Gautam Nadkarni, Mumbai)

-Note:13 and 14 above are doctored versions of J S Broca’s
+Note:13 and 14 above are doctored versions of J S Broca’s following originals:(40 and 41)

 she accepted,